-- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2014 of \$320,000.
-Unvested stock options include 3,190 options from 2012 grant at \$35.529/share, 7,044 options from 2013 grant at \$29.123/share, and 15,093 options from 2014 grant at \$31.433/share.
-Unvested restricted stock includes 1,666 shares from 2012 grant, 1,833 shares from 2013 grant, and 90,092 shares from 2014 grants.
-Value of unvested stock options and restricted stock based on a share price of \$25.73, the Company's closing stock price on December 31, 2014. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2014.
-Termination by the executive for "Good Reason" means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement. - (3) Executive also entitled to outplacement services valued at not more than 15% of base salary.
+- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2016 of \$368,000.
+Unvested stock options include 5,033 options from 2014 grant at \$31.433/share, 15,872 options from 2015 grant at \$22.44/share and 41,580 options from 2016 grant at \$13.71/share.
+Unvested restricted stock includes 90,092 shares from 2014 grants, 7,936 from 2015 grant and 15,408 shares from 2016 grant.
+Unvested performance share awards includes 7,936 shares from 2015 grant and 15,408 shares from 2016 grant.
+Value of unvested stock options, restricted stock and performance share awards based on a share price of \$20.47, the Company's closing stock price on December 31, 2016. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2016.
+Termination by the executive for "Good Reason" means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement. - (3) For purposes of this analysis, we have assumed that the performance share awards vest at target (100%). - (4) Executive also entitled to outplacement services valued at not more than 15% of base salary.
 For purposes of this analysis, we valued the outplacement services at 15% of base salary.